andreaskatis/jkind-1/README.md

 - `-synthesis` Given a realizable contract, use this option to synthesize an implementation in the form of a Skolem function in SMT-LIB 2.0 format.
 Default engine : k-induction
 - `-fixpoint` Enable the fixpoint engine instead of k-induction for realizability checking / synthesis
 - `-compact` Attempt to synthesize a more compact implementation.
 Enables `-synthesis` by default.
+- `-aevalopt` Use optimized quantifier elimination option in AEVAL queries.
+Relevant only when using the '-solver aeval' option.
 - `-allinclusive` Attempt to synthesize an implementation that covers all possible cases.
 Particularly useful when the contract contains properties in disjunctive / implicative form.
 Enables `-synthesis` by default.
 - `-nondet` Synthesize an implementation that supports nondeterministic behavior [5]. <a href="https://github.com/andrewkatis/fuzzersynthesis">For this option you NEED a modified version of AE-VAL</a>.
 Enables `-synthesis` by default.
 - `-diagnose`Diagnose unrealizable contracts by computing all minimal conflicts.
 A set of potential diagnoses is also provided.